 To help you determine which sheen is best for your next decorating project, here’s a breakdown of what each sheen level means:

-This is the most durable and easiest to clean of all.
+Gloss paint is the most durable and easiest to clean of all.
 It’s super-shiny and reflects light really well.
-As it’s so tough, it’s the perfect choice for wooden architectural trims such as skirting boards, stair rails and window frames as well as cabinets and doors and metal, too.
+As it’s so tough, it’s the perfect paint finish for trim made from wood such as baseboards, stair rails and window frames as well as cabinets and doors and metal, too.
 Don’t be tempted to use it for interior walls and always prepare your surface well, as gloss will show up every imperfection.

-Gloss paint is a great paint finish for rooms with moisture such as kitchens and powder rooms as well as architectural trims, this highly durable paint combats grease and humidity.
+Semi gloss is a great paint finish for rooms with moisture such as kitchens and as a paint finish for bathrooms, as well as architectural trims, and this highly durable paint combats grease and humidity.
+Wondering about satin vs semi gloss?
+Semi gloss has a higher sheen than satin.

-For a paint finish with luster that isn’t too shiny, satin paint is more of a velvety paint that’s easy to clean and ideal for high traffic areas such as living spaces, entryways, children’s bedrooms and playrooms.
+For a paint finish with luster that isn’t too shiny, satin paint is more of a velvety paint that’s easy to clean and ideal for high traffic areas.
+Consider it as a paint finish for living rooms, entryways, children’s bedrooms and playrooms.
 It can be tricky to touch up if any scuff marks do occur but it’s a great all-rounder.
 Use for woodwork and metal.
+Satin vs matte?
+Satin is a little glossier.

 Lying somewhere between satin and sheen, eggshell paint is named after a chicken’s egg as it has a similar look.
 This is a flat paint with no sheen and it can be used to hide blemishes on walls or woodwork.
 It’s not as hardwearing as gloss or satin but works well in living areas and dining spaces as well as bedrooms.

-When it comes to choosing between satin vs eggshell paint, the main thing to bear in mind is that eggshell has a lower sheen than satin, which means it is duller and closer to a flat or matte emulsion.
+When it comes to choosing between satin vs eggshell paint, the main thing to bear in mind is that eggshell has a lower sheen than satin, which means it is duller and closer to a flat or matte emulsion – but when lining up eggshell vs matte eggshell does have a slightly higher sheen level.

-The most popular choice when it comes to decorating interior walls, matte emulsion soaks up light rather than reflecting it, so it provides good coverage and hides any imperfections well.
+The most popular choice when it comes to decorating interior walls and as a paint finish for ceilings, matte paint soaks up light rather than reflecting it, so it provides good coverage and hides any imperfections well.
 It’s not that easy to clean however, unless you go for a specialist easy-clean emulsion.
 Use in kitchens, powder rooms, living spaces and bedrooms.

 This one is even flatter and reflects even less light than matte so colors look stunning and walls will look even and smooth.
 Use in all rooms for an instant refresh.